 Make Sure You Have Enough Cash

 Make sure you have money available to pay any fees or moving costs.
 You’ll need to pay for the rental of your truck, or else risk losing out on your reservation.
 If you’re hiring a moving company, they’ll expect to be paid as well.
+Don’t forget to tip your movers as it is tough work and exhausting.
 Try budgeting out more than you think you’ll need to spend for that day.
 Doing so helps you avoid getting caught short at a critical moment during the move.